toby-simonsen/MART341-WebDesign/README.md

 ## WELCOME
-# this is my website
+# this is the repository for my web design homework